ELTE-DH/NoSketch-Engine-Docker/README.md

 - Easy to add corpora (just add vertical file and registry file to the appropriate location, and compile the corpus with one command)
 - CLI commands can be used directly (outside of the docker image)
-- Works on any domain without changing configuration
+- Works on any domain without changing configuration (without HTTPS and Shibboleth)
 - Two example corpora included: [`susanne`](corpora/susanne)
    ([original NoSkE sample corpus](https://corpora.fi.muni.cz/noske/current/src/susanne-example-source.tar.bz2)) and [`emagyardemo`](corpora/emagyardemo)
 - (optional) Shibboleth SP (with eduid.hu)
-- (optional) basic auth, updateable without restarting the container
+- (optional) basic auth (updateable easily)
 - (optional) HTTPS with Let's Encrypt (automatic renewal)

 [Further info](corpora/emagyardemo/vertical/README.md) on how to analyse a plain text corpus by